5w7Tch/Cheapest-Transfer-Route/README.md

 ## Running Tests

-Execute all unit and integration tests:
+To execute all unit and integration tests run this command:
 ```bash
 mvn test
 ```